fgeorges/mlproj/README.md

 ## TODO

 - document the environment file format on the website
+- allow command `new` to create projects with different scaffoldings
+  - using "embedded" scaffoldings (empty, plain, web, rest...)
+  - using "remotes" ones (on Git repos?)
 - new command `load` to load data on databases
 - new command `add` to add components, indexes, etc. by answering few questions
 - new command `mlcp` to invoke MLCP with info from the environment files